• Skip to primary navigation

 Carrot – some grated carrot adds flavour and is a great way to incorporate some vegetables without it being obvious.

-Chia seeds – as the patties do not contain egg or breadcrumbs, we use the chia seeds to bind them together.
+Chia seeds and ground flax seed – as the patties do not contain egg or breadcrumbs, we use the chia seeds and ground flax seeds to bind them together.

 Rice flour and olive oil – we coat the patties in the flour before frying in olive oil.
 This helps give them a slightly crispy exterior.